 - Importing a design to Figma

 - Adding a button element to your design

 Log in to Figma, if you haven’t yet.
 If you’re inside a new file that Figma created for you, click the top-left navigation button and select Back to Files.

-Select the Drafts tab, where you’ll find three pre-installed projects from Figma.
+Select the Drafts tab, where you’ll find four sample projects along with some templates for FigJam, .
 You’ll see something similar to this image: